 Scope

-This technical report provides a framework for SHAKEN attestation and granularity of the Origination Identifier.
+This technical report provides a framework for SHAKEN (ATIS-1000074) attestation and granularity of the Origination Identifier.

 Purpose

 The population of attestation indicator and origination identifier in the SHAKEN Identity header rely on decisions the originating service provider (originating SP) makes based on the type of interface at the ingress to its network, knowledge of the customer or SP entity it has received the call from, and knowledge or agreements as to the calling party telephone numbers (calling TNs) used on the interface.
 These determinations are made both through administrative and security management procedures as well as security services applied at call processing time.
 The resulting values are provided to the SHAKEN STI-AS function to be passed with the protected call data.
 This report documents the characteristics of the security services applied at the User-to-Network Interface or Network-to-Network Interface of an originating SP, and some guidelines for the population of SHAKEN attestation indicator and origination identifier based on these services.